Pramodkrishna/gsea/README.md

 The ratio of gene correlation coefficients is not trivial to compute and depends on the detailed distribution of values in gene expression profiles.

-The enrichment score of a large set of genes is again easy to compute.
+The enrichment score of a large set of uncorrelated genes is again easy to compute.
 In this case we can visualize the running sum as the difference between a random walk (_p_-hit in the paper) characterized by the square root and a linear function (_p_-loss in the paper):

 ![random_walk](random_walk.gif)